 Recommendation #4:Support VIA Metropolitan Transit Rapid Transit Corridor service by prioritizing transit supportive policies and infrastructure near transit stations.

 Every person that rides transit is also a pedestrian.
-As VIA improves transit options in the Midtown Area and throughout San Antonio, these services should be easily accessed by people walking and bicycling to transit stations and stops.
+As VIA Metropolitan Transit improves transit options in Midtown and throughout San Antonio, these services should be easily accessed by people walking and bicycling to transit stations and stops.
 Investing in complete streets along transit corridors as well as streets that lead to stations will not only improve the transit riders’ experience, but also improve the experience of walking and riding a bicycle for everyone.

-- Colorado Street/Fredericksburg Road
+- Colorado/Fredericksburg Road

 - San Pedro Avenue

-- Cypress/ Euclid Avenue / Grayson Street
+- Cypress/ Euclid / Grayson Street

-In September 2011, the City of San Antonio adopted a Complete Streets Policy (Ordinance 2011-09-29-0795) which encourages street designs that take into account all users and accommodate all ages and abilities including children, older adults, and persons with disabilities.
+In September 2011, San Antonio adopted a Complete Streets Policy (Ordinance 2011-09-29-0795) which encourages street designs that take into account all users and accommodate all ages and abilities including children, older adults, and persons with disabilities.
 This approach to street design “supports pedestrian and bicycle-oriented neighborhoods; promotes healthy living, fitness, and activity; enhances the economic vitality of commercial corridors and districts; and maximizes the benefits of investment in public infrastructure.”
 Not all “complete” streets have to be the same; the function of the road, level of traffic by mode, and adjacent land use and intensity will all be used to help determine road type and design features.

 Resources that readers may use to visualize or understand the variety of tools available for improving pedestrian and bicycle safety and comfort may consider the following: